faith

 Devotional

 She'd been bleeding for twelve years.
 She'd lost her money, her dignity, and her right to be touched.
-So she fought through a crowd and grabbed the hem of a stranger's robe — and the Creator of the universe stopped walking.
+So she fought through a crowd and grabbed the hem of a stranger's robe — and in the middle of a crushing mob, Jesus stopped walking.

 devotional healing Mark 5